Deadline December 21, 2018

 The Administrative Council (AC) is the governing body of the Southern SARE program and is made up of seven producers, three NGO representatives, one agribusiness representative, one quality of life representative and a number of 1862, 1890, federal and state governmental agency representatives.
 All AC members are members of standing committees, which may meet or communicate through conference calls to decide policy issues related to SSARE.
 The Administrative Council depends on outstanding nominees that you and your colleagues from across the region may put forward.
-You are encouraged to invest the effort required to advance good nominees.
+We strongly encourage you to invest the effort required to advance good nominees.

 Council membership will be balanced with respect to geographic location, gender, race and farm type.

-If you are interested in applying or nominating someone for a position on the SSARE AC, please send the name, email address, postal address, phone number and the AC position applied for.
-SARE will send an invitation to apply for a position and the link to the Southern Region SARE On-Line AC Application System.
+If you are interested in applying or nominating someone for a position on the SSARE AC, please send us your/their name, email address, postal address, phone number and the AC position applied for.
+We will send you/them an invitation to apply for a position and the link to the Southern Region SARE On-Line AC Application System.

 Only applications received on the SSARE On-Line AC Application System will be considered.

-To be considered, SARE must receive your e-mail nomination by July 15, 2015.
-The deadline for a person to complete the SSARE On-Line Application is July 31, 2015.
+To be considered, we (e-mail address below) must receive your e-mail nomination by December 21, 2018.
+The deadline for a person to complete the SSARE On-Line Application is January 11, 2019.

 E-mail nominations to: